knowrahman/AWS-SAA-C02-Course/README.md

 #### 1.7.3.1.
 EC2 mode

 ECS cluster is created within a VPC.
-It benefits from the multiple AZs that are within that VPC.
+It benefits from the multiple AZs that are within that VPC. which are availabe within VPC

-You specify an initial size which will drive an **auto scaling group**.
+With EC2 mode the EC2 instances are used to run container, when you create the cluster You specify an initial size which controls the number of EC2 containers which are handled by an **auto scaling group**. adding more containers or removing when needed

 ECS using EC2 mode is not a serverless solution, you need to worry about capacity and availability for your cluster.

+ECS uses container registry and thats where the containers are stored, AWS has their own called ECR or you can use Docker, While Task and container defination uses images in container registry to deploy the application in the ECS cluster in the EC2 of the ASG group

 The container instances are not delivered as a managed service, they are managed as normal EC2 instances.